Trump's latest tariff threats knock Wall Street, European stocks and Apple lower

 NEW YORK — (AP) — U.S. stocks are falling on Friday after President Donald Trump threatened 50% tariffs on the European Union that could begin in a little more than a week.

-The S&P 500 was down 0.8% in morning trading and on track for its worst week in the last seven.
-The Dow Jones Industrial Average was down 276 points, or 0.7%, as of 10:25 a.m.
-Eastern time, and the Nasdaq composite was 1% lower.
+The S&P 500 was down 0.8% in midday trading and on track for its worst week in the last seven.
+The Dow Jones Industrial Average was down 284 points, or 0.7%, as of 11:20 a.m.
+Eastern time, and the Nasdaq composite was 1.1% lower.

-Stocks fell immediately afterward in Europe, with France’s CAC 40 index losing 1.9%, and the threat shook the futures market for U.S. stock indexes, which had been indicating only a modest move at the open of trading.
+Stocks fell immediately afterward in Europe, with France’s CAC 40 index losing 1.8%, and the threat shook the futures market for U.S. stock indexes, which earlier had been suggesting only modest moves at the open of trading.
 U.S. stock indexes fell less than their European counterparts, but the damage was still widespread, and four out of every five stocks within the S&P 500 sank.

-Apple dropped 1.9% and was one of the heaviest weights on the index after Trump went after the company specifically.
-He said it will need to pay a 25% tariff on iPhones that are not manufactured and built in the United States.
+Apple dropped 2.5% and was one of the heaviest weights on the index after Trump went after the company specifically.
+He said he's been pushing Apple CEO Tim Cook to move production of iPhones sold in this country to the United States, and he warned a tariff "of at least 25% must be paid by Apple to the U.S." if it doesn't.

 Trump has been criticizing companies individually when he's frustrated with how they're acting because of his tariffs and because of the uncertainty his trade war has created.
 He earlier told Walmart it should "eat the tariffs," along with China, after the retailer said it would likely have to raise prices to cover the increased cost of imports.